 - Has not reported the minimum required volunteer hours for a full calendar year and has not requested a leave of absence or emeritus status. - b.
 May not use the "Master Gardener" or "SDSU Extension Master Gardener" title. - c.
-If participant re-enters the program in a subsequent year(s), time spent in "inactive status" does not count toward total years of service with the SDSU Extension Master Gardener Program. - d.
-May not serve in local Master Gardener club leadership capacities. - e.
-May not apply to or serve on the SDMG Association Board. - f.
-Does not have access to SDSU Extensionprovided resources such as websites, listservs, and education events.
+May not serve in local Master Gardener club leadership capacities.